 Acoustic Consultants Limited holds data of individuals which fall into three main categories:

 Acoustic Consultants Limited is registered with the Information Commissioners Officer and the person in the organisation who is responsible for Data Protection is Daniel Oldaker.
-Please refer to section 6 below which sets out an individual’s rights to inspect, object, request removal or to complain about the way we hold an, manage and use your data.

 Some employee information (such as employee progress reports, pay scale) is only accessible by the Directors and our IT support (Moore Stephens IT).

 The company retains information on the office database of clients’ addresses, email addresses and telephone numbers together with details of organisation’s that they are associated with or work for.

 Most information is acquired directly from our clients but in the course of providing our services we may acquire details from publically accessible sources such as Companies House or HM Land Registry.

 In some circumstances you may also provide us with your bank details.
 This information is not held on our database but if the information has been emailed to us then it will form part of our email archive and/or recorded in our accounting system (Xero).

 This information is used for the effective management of projects or a client’s potential project.
 The same details of other individuals, whether associated with an organisation or company or not, who are involved with those projects will also be held on the office database.

 All members of staff have access to the office database and this information may be given to other individuals who have a direct involvement with the client’s project and release of that information is for the effective management of that project.

 Where it is unclear whether that information should be released express permission to release the information will be sought from the client.
 We expect all parties who receive personal data from us to comply with the necessary regulations regarding data protection and we may ask to see evidence of registration and/or GDPR policies